COORG (MADIKERI) / KODAGU TRAVEL GUIDE

 Winter: Maximum - 24°C & Minimum - 13°C

 At a distance of 265 km from Bangalore, 117 km from Mysore, 132 km from Mangalore, 322 km from Coimbatore & 362 km from Kochi, Coorg or Kodagu is a district in Karnataka and Madikeri is the district headquarters.
 At an altitude of 1525 meters on Western Ghats, it is also known as the Scotland of India.
-Coorg is the most famous hill stations in Karnataka.
+Coorg is the most famous hill stations in Karnataka and among the best hill stations near Bangalore.
 It is also one of the top destinations of Karnataka Tourism.

 According to Puranas, Kodava is the redefined name of Krodhadesa meaning Land of Anger, said to have been inhabited by the Kodava tribe.
 Some historians believe that it is named after the River Cauvery.
 Coorg was under the Gangas rule during 9th and 10th centuries and Cholas in the 11th century followed by Hoysalas.
 Later Coorg was relatively independent under Haleri Rajas until British occupied the region in 1834.
 Coorg was a separate state before its merger with Karnataka in the year 1956.